-On February 7, 2008 AngloGold reported in their 2007 Fourth Quarter Report an initial inferred mineral resource estimate for Gramalote Ridge of 57.8 million tonnes at a grade of 1.14 grams per tonne of gold within a US\$700 pit shell, tabulated above a cut-off grade of 0.5 grams per tonne of gold for 2.12 million contained ounces of gold (based on 100% ownership).
+The previous resource estimate on the Gramalote Ridge Zone, reported by AngloGold in their 2007 Fourth Quarter Report, was an initial inferred mineral resource estimate of 57.8 million tonnes at a grade of 1.14 grams per tonne of gold within a US\$700 per ounce pit shell, tabulated above a cut-off grade of 0.5 grams per tonne of gold for 2.12 million contained ounces of gold (based on 100% ownership).
+In the opinion of the author of the Gramalote

-It is the opinion of the author of the Updated Report on the Gramalote Property that the block model resource estimate is a reasonable representation of the inferred resources for the Gramalote property based on the drilling and sampling information as of December 2007.
-However, the mineral resources have been estimated in accordance with the standards of the Australian Code for Reporting of Mineral Resources and Ore Reserves prepared by the Joint Ore Reserves Committee of Australian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Mineral Council of Australia.
-Inferred mineral resources are not mineral reserves and do not have demonstrated economic viability.
-There is no certainty that any or all of the inferred resources presented herein will be converted to mineral reserves.
+Technical Report (2008), the block model resource estimate reported by AngloGold was a reasonable representation of the inferred resources for the Gramalote property based on the drilling and sampling information as of December 2007.
+However, the mineral resources were estimated in accordance with the standards of the Australian Code for Reporting of Mineral Resources and Ore Reserves prepared by the Joint Ore Reserves Committee of Australian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Mineral Council of Australia.